The program might be ending, but this opens the door to something new.

 “God didn’t try fixing me.
 But he was there.
 Always.
 Until I was ready.”

-— Tony, released participant
+— Tony, released team member

 “The nice thing about a loving God is he lets us make our own choices.
 He won’t control us.
 When we get ourselves into hot water, we ask for help.
 He waits for that.
 He loves.”

-— Rick, team participant
+— Rick, team member

 This is what we mean with that question we ask at each month’s team meeting: What am I learning, through this relationship, about God’s heart?

-Same thing with waiting.
+It’s the same thing with waiting.
 Father Greg Boyle says, “Ours is a God who waits.
 Who are we not to?”

 As you wait, keep meeting as a team.
 You are not alone.

-We’ll say it again: this might just be the beginning.
+We’ll say it again: this might be just the beginning.

 RESURRECTION IS A CYCLE